gft-academy-pl/gcp-data-analysis-with-bigquery/06-cloud-functions.md

 ```bash
 gsutil cp gs://gft-academy-fraud-detector-public-data/trades/trades_2017.csv gs://${GCP_INPUT_BUCKET}/trades/
 ```

+In order to check if the function was invoked, click on the link https://console.cloud.google.com/functions, and then click on the _triggerDataflowFn_ function.
+You should see a pick on the chart.

-Check if Dataflow job is triggered.
+Click on following link https://console.cloud.google.com/dataflow to check if Dataflow job was triggered.
+You should see job in running status.

 Once completed, check if data for 2017 year is available in BigQuery (_trades_ table).
 You can repeat the same for file _trades_2018.csv_.

 ```bash